danny2000tw/CarND-Traffic-Sign-Classifier-Project/report_writeup.md

 The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83%.
 This compares favorably to the accuracy on the test set of 93.6%.

-It made the wrong prediction on the 4th image (No passing).
-Here the is the comparsion of the new image (No passing) vs Vehicles over 3.5 metric tons prohibited (in traing data set).
+The model is uncertain on making the predictions for the test image4 (50% vs 45%) and made the wrong guess on it.
+I randomly selected one of the images for 'Vehicles over 3.5 metric tons prohibited' to compare with the new test image.
+The following is the comparison of the new image (No passing) vs Vehicles over 3.5 metric tons prohibited (in training data set).

 ![alt text][image7] ![alt text][image10]

+After the testing image is resized to a lower resolution (32x32), the traffic sign now looks pretty similar to the training data of the Vehicles over 3.5 metric tons prohibited (if you don't take the red car next to black car into consideration).
+I think the main reason for the model to make the wrong prediction is that the process of the down sampling distorts the testing image, we can improve the model prediction by selecting a better downsampling algorithm or higher quality image.

 ####Softmax Probablities